 What are the legal implications of using a gestational carrier?

 The laws regarding GCs vary for each state in the United States.
 It is recommended that the GC and the intended parents have independent representation by lawyers experienced with GC contracts in the states where the parties live, intend to receive obstetrical care, and intend to deliver.
-The contract may address issues regarding the number of embryos to be transferred, testing of the fetus during pregnancy, and contingency plans for abnormal test results.
+The contract may address issues regarding the number of embryos to be transferred at our CT or NY fertility centers, testing of the fetus during pregnancy, and contingency plans for abnormal test results.
 Of course, these decisions should be made after appropriate counseling with the infertility specialist and/or obstetrician.

 Are gestational carriers compensated?